-As a lifelong student I've always felt it was important to have a glance into an Instructor's background in order to provide a better understanding of their perspective on the subject at hand.
+As a lifelong student I've always felt it was important to have a glance into an Instructor's background as it provides a better understanding of their perspective on the subject at hand.
 Why does an Instructor's background matter, relevancy.
-Why doesn't an instructor's background matter, it's worthless if they can't effectively transmit the message to others.
+Why doesn't an instructor's background matter, it's worthless if they can't effectively transmit their message to others.

-As far as my firearms and medical related backgrounds, they include 22+ years of military service in Combat Arms and Service/Support Units primarily as a Medic, 15+ years of service as a Career Firefighter / Paramedic (NREMTP) / Tactical Medic and both Military and Civilian firearms competition experience.
+That said, let me take a moment to introduce myself...I'm Rob , Primary Instructor for all LHGK labelled courses.
+As far as my firearms and medical related backgrounds, they include 22+ years of military service in Combat Arms and Service/Support Units primarily as a Medic, 17+ years of community service as a Firefighter / Paramedic and actively serving Tactical Medic, 5+ years in Executive Protection, and both Military and Civilian firearms competition experience.

-LHGK's goal is to help others build safe, simple and effective Firearm and Medical related skill sets via our curriculum.
-All LHGK Courses follow the philosophy of "Master the basics, perform at advanced levels" and are rooted in the "Fundamentals".
+LHGK's goal is to help others build safe, simple and effective Firearm and Medical related skill sets.
+All LHGK Courses follow the philosophy of "Master the basics, perform at advanced levels" and are rooted in the "Fundamentals" of Marksmanship and Manipulations.

 V/r - Rob